 — spacing: Prescribed length of any inner spacing, a spacing between two segments,

-— first_spacing: Length of the spacing before the first segment, if any,
+— first_spacing: Length of the spacing before the first segment, if any, (default: 0)

-— last_spacing: Length of the spacing after the last segment, if any,
+— last_spacing: Length of the spacing after the last segment, if any, (default: 0)

 — keep: Strategy about how to cope with the case that all prescribed segments and spacings together differ from the total length of the <loc_list/> polygon,

 — max_percentage_of_compensation: The maximum allowable deviation, as a percentage, of the resulting size of length or spacing over its prescribed size.
-A warning has to be issued, if adjusted value deviates from prescribed value by more than max_percentage_of_compensation.
+A warning has to be issued, if the adjusted value deviates from the prescribed value by more than max_percentage_of_compensation.
 Valid range is from 0,0 to 100,0 %.

 — max_absolute_compensation: The maximum allowed deviation, in length units, of the difference between the resulting size of length or spacing and its prescribed size.
-A warning has to be issued, if adjusted value deviates from prescribed value by more than max_absolute_compensation.
+A warning has to be issued, if the adjusted value deviates from the prescribed value by more than max_absolute_compensation.

 Semantics of the different possible values of keep parameter: